Strawberry Rhubarb Pudding Dessert

 Instructions

-1. Preheat oven to 350 degrees.
+1. Preheat oven to 350 degrees F.

 2. In a medium saucepan, cook the rhubarb, strawberries, sugar and butter over medium heat for 8-10 minutes, stirring often.

-3. Whisk in the cornstarch, cook for another 3-4 minutes until thickened.
+3. Whisk in the corn starch, cook for another 3-4 minutes until thickened.
 Remove from heat and cool completely.

 4. Meanwhile, combine the graham cracker crumbs and melted butter.
 Press into a 9x13 glass baking dish.
 Bake for 10 minutes.
 Remove from oven and cool completely.